 How much is inflation costing you?
 Quite a lot

 Inflation is all the rage right now — and for good reason.
-For the past couple of months, Americans have been paying more for everyday goods and services, and according to new numbers, this trend will likely continue in the foreseeable future.
+For the past couple of months, Americans have been paying more for everyday goods and services, and according to new data, this trend will likely continue.

-According to the latest data from the Bureau of Labor Statistics (BLS), in the one-year period leading up to September, the general level of prices has risen by 5.4 percent.
-This is an all-time high of 13 years.
+According to the latest data from the Bureau of Labor Statistics (BLS), in the one year leading up to September, the general level of prices has risen by 5.4 percent.
+This is an all-time high in 13 years.

 Of course, some people have come forward claiming that such persistent inflation is good for the country.
-Among the reasons given is that high inflation rates would make debts (like a mortgage) easier to service and will also raise interest rates, which will ensure that the federal government has a lot of room to act during the next crisis.
+Among the reasons given is that high inflation rates would make debts (like a mortgage) easier to service and also raise interest rates, which will ensure that the federal government has room to act during the next crisis.

 This, however, ignores how much inflation is costing millions of Americans.
 And the truth is that inflation is costing you and me quite a lot.
 From high and rising prices to wage cuts, there is nothing beneficial about the current trend for the average American.